In our previous lesson we covered a journal entry for accrued income using our sample business, George's Catering.

 Debtors (or accounts receivable) are also an asset.
 If we want to decrease this account, we must credit it.

-Note that debtors or accounts receivable now amounts to zero dollars in our records – in other words, we are showing that the Smiths' debt towards George’s Catering no longer exists.
+Note that accounts receivable or debtors now amounts to zero dollars in our records – in other words, we are showing that the Smiths' debt towards George’s Catering no longer exists.

 Remember, income and cash are two separate things.